mParticle/mparticle-apple-sdk/README.md

 Configuring your `Podfile` with the statement above will include only the _Core_ mParticle SDK.

-> If your app is targeting iOS and tvOS in the same Xcode project, you will need to configure the `Podfile` differently in order to use the SDK with multiple platforms.
-You can find multi-platform configuration [here](https://github.com/mParticle/mparticle-apple-sdk-private/wiki/Multi-platform-Configuration).
+> If your app targets iOS and tvOS in the same Xcode project, you need to configure the `Podfile` differently in order to use the SDK with multiple platforms.
+You can find an example of multi-platform configuration [here](https://github.com/mParticle/mparticle-apple-sdk-private/wiki/Multi-platform-Configuration).

 If you'd like to add any kits, you can do so as follows: